armaanbadhan/fun-society/README.md

-trying to make some retro games in terminal only
+trying to make some retro games in terminal only, tested on powershell only

 # to play: